shoedog/File-Client-Server/readme.md

 - You can also input -g <FILENAME> at the command prompt
 - Client will validate command line and input arguments, connect to server, and send command

-**Tested on OSU flip servers**
+## C Server

-C Server - make is tested on Linux only
+make is tested on Linux only

 build: ```make all```
 run: ```./ftserver <PORT to Listen On>```